STI: Turbocharge NLP Inference at the Edge via Elastic Pipelining: Evaluation

 \item \textit{PreloadModel-X}: The whole model is already in memory and no IO is required.
 It chooses the best submodel so that the total computation delay stays under the target latency.
 We augment it with quantization; all parameters have the same \bt{} X. \end{myitemize}

 We choose X=6 as the highest quantization \bt{}, as further increasing the \bt{} has little accuracy improvement.

-\subsection{End-to-end results}
+\subsection{End-to-End Results}

 \sys{} achieves comparable accuracies to \textit{gold} under target latencies (T) of a few hundred ms. Across all benchmarks and latencies, \sys{} accuracy is on average 7.1 percentage point (pp) higher than that of baselines, which is significant.

 Compared to preloading the whole model, \sys{} reduces memory consumption by 1-2 orders of magnitude while seeing 0.16 pp higher accuracy averaged across all latencies and benchmarks; compared to loading the model on demand, \sys{} improves the accuracy by 14 pp at the cost of preload memory of no more than 5 MBs.

+Figure~\ref{fig:eval:memory} zooms in accuracy/memory tradeoffs under $T=200ms$ of SST and QQP benchmarks.
+Note that we use log scale in X-axis (memory consumption) due to its large span. \sys{} uses 204$\times$ lower memory than \textit{PreloadModel-full} while having less than 1\% average accuracy loss.
+Even when compared with the quantized version (i.e. \textit{PreloadModel-6bit}), \sys{} uses on average 41$\times$ smaller memory to achieve the same accuracy.